Board of Directors

 Fiona McArthur — Vice-President

 Fiona McArthur began to work in patient advocacy following the diagnosis of her daughter with two separate, but related, Autoinflammatory conditions.
 She drew heavily from her background in Microbiology and Immunology to both understand her daughter’s condition, and to advocate on behalf of her child.
 She’s excited to work with the Canadian Autoinflammatory Network and hopes to help other parents and patients to feel prepared and confident in speaking with their doctors.
 She bring a range of experiences from municipal government, research, higher education and science education to her role at the Canadian Autoinflammatory Network.
 She lives in Hampton, Ontario with her husband and two children.
-Everyone in her family has a rare-disease diagnosis.
+Everyone in her family has a rare disease diagnosis.

 Ian Stedman — Chair of the Board